Meredith0613/DSCI-510-Final-Project/README.md

 ## 6. Reproducibility Notes
 - The full workflow is automated through src/run_all.py.
 - Scripts are idempotent and safe to rerun.
-- Raw data is not stored permanently; it can be regenerated with a valid API key.
+- Raw data in data/raw/ corresponds to a specific collection run and can be regenerated with a valid API key.
-- Live API responses vary, meaning results (e.g., dataset size, TF-IDF scores, skill frequencies) will differ across runs.
+- Because the pipeline depends on live API calls, results such as dataset size, TF-IDF rankings, and skill frequencies will vary across runs.

----

 ## 7. Variability Notice
-Because the project retrieves live job postings through SerpAPI, outputs depend on current job availability, pagination behavior, and API quota conditions.
-The results shown in the report reflect the dataset produced during the documented test run and may not match results generated at a later date.
+Because the project retrieves live job postings through SerpAPI, outputs depend on job availability, pagination behavior, and API quota conditions.
+The results presented in the accompanying report reflect the dataset produced during the documented test run and may differ from results generated at a later date.